rust-lang/project-const-generics/design/README.md

 For an explanation of how const generics currently works in the compiler, also check out the [rustc-dev-guide](https://rustc-dev-guide.rust-lang.org/constants.html).

 Const generics has quite a few deep rooted issues and design challenges.
 In this document we try to highlight some specific topics which are fairly pervasive while working on this feature.
+The goalis to more clearly understand the current state of const generics and to help us figure out ways to make progress.
+Without this the challenges we currently face seem near insurmountable.

 ### 🔙 Backwards compatability